 - Will my time permit me to walk the dog around, giving him enough exercise to maintain his physical health?

 - Do I have enough budget to cover owning a dog, including medical expenses, food, routine grooming, veterinary care, and other vitamins and medication?

 - Will the dog be valued as a family member in my house?

 When you have clear answers to these questions, you will know whether getting a dog is right.
-These questions can also help you determine whether you would be able to be a good fur parent, attending to everything the dog needs.
+These questions can also help you determine whether you can be a good fur parent, attending to everything the dog needs.

 Dogs Are Loving Animals

 Getting a dog is a serious matter you need to ponder.
-Even though dogs cannot talk, they still need your love and attention, ensuring that they are living comfortably in your home.
-When you have decided to become a fur parent, you must consider the above factors to find the best dog that suits you, your living space, and your personality.
+Even though dogs cannot talk, they still need your love and attention, ensuring they live comfortably in your home.
+When becoming a fur parent, you must consider the above factors to find the best dog that suits you, your living space, and your personality.

-At Alliance of Therapy Dogs, we make sure that all our therapy dogs are specially cared for and maintained by our team of professional trainers.
+At Alliance of Therapy Dogs, we make sure that all our therapy dogs are specially cared for and maintained.
 Contact us today if you want to know more about our services.